 How Will Fans Keep Up With The Kardashians In The Meantime?

-As we wait for the Kardashian family to make their big journey from cable to streaming, fans everywhere will be impatiently refreshing their feeds for whatever details they can find.
+As the wait for the Kardashians to make the switch to streaming continues, fans everywhere will be impatiently refreshing their feeds for whatever details they can find.

 This article was originally published on